ratify-project/ratify/docs/design/Ratify v2 Architecture Proposal.md

 # Command to run the executable
 CMD ["./main"]
 ```
 In the above example, the only dependency of Ratify repo is the Ratify core library.
-And users could select appropriate interface implementations based on need in the Dockerfile.
+And users could select appropriate interface implementations by adding `import _` lines in the Dockerfile.

+For `ratify-cli` repo, we'll have a script to build the CLI binary.
+The script will behave like the Dockerfile in the above example to enable CLI implementation to select appropriate plugins.

+For `ratify-cli` and `ratify` repos, we will ship one or a few images with default verifiers like Notation and Cosign to cover common user scenarios.
+Users can create their own images with customized plugins by adding `import _` lines in the Dockerfile or scripts.

 ### Proposed Repository Layout
 - Keep the `ratify` repo for K8s scenario as an external data provider for Gatekeeper.